 Ric Flair and Hulk Hogan during the first "Immortal" promo had this in spades to the point that Ric told Hogan he was going to get up very morning loving him more than he's ever loved anything else.
 Hogan then asked if that included his ex-wives.
 Ric said yes.

 More than a few fans believed that the "They" Abyss was talking about was Hogan and Bischoff, and the Impact before Bound For Glory, even more suggested it was them.
 Come Bound For Glory...
 Let's just say Sting was right...

 When Jackson James first appeared and made questionable decisions that were written off as rookie mistakes, at least one person believed that he was in Immortal's back pocketnote Due to every Smart Mark and his dog recognizing him as Eric Bischoff's son..
 Come Bound For Glory a year later and it was revealed to be the case.

 Joker Immunity: Dixie Carter has it, but the company in general enjoys this.
 WCW failed because they alienated fans to the point that they were a financial sinkhole and TBS sold them down the river; ECW was financially mismanaged and had a product that was too violent to get mainstream attention; independent promotions have paper-thin profit margins and fail all the time if they simply don't draw; the WWE and Ring of Honor have to answer to stockholders, network executives and fans and could conceivably fail if people just stop watching.
-TNA has a guaranteed timeslot on Spike and are financially propped up by a major energy company owned by Dixie's father, this makes Dixie essentially a law unto herself and means that, unless TNA becomes a huge liability, will be funded if people watch or not.
+TNA has a guaranteed timeslot on Spike (or used to, as can be seen later on in the Poison Oak Epileptic Trees section) and are financially propped up by a major energy company owned by Dixie's father, this makes Dixie essentially a law unto herself and means that, unless TNA becomes a huge liability, will be funded if people watch or not.

 It's pretty much an unwritten rule that Tara has this with every tag partner she has.